Jaseci-Labs/jaseci/docs/docs/getting-started/JAC-Language-Overview/how.md

 title: How a JAC program runs
 ---

 The JAC Promgrammming language builds its paradigm on the traversal of Graphs.
-The Walker is used to traverse graphs .
-The graph is a combination of nodes and edges connected together.
-We create our graphs and walkers and specify their abilities.
+Graphs comprises of nodes and edges .
+Nodes have abilities that can be activated when a walker travers on it.
+The Walker traverse the graph and decides which paths to take by using the edges.

 All traversal begins at the Init or default node.
 This `init` node will connect to the main root of our graph.